-Instructor: Brent Watkinson
+Instructed by Brent Watkinson

 Color is a critical element in visual storytelling.
 Correct use of color can spark interest, build emotion, direct the eye, and express universal concepts and feelings in your work.
 The effective application of color can elevate the quality of your picture-making skills and articulate complex ideas to your audience.

 This course explores the ins-and-outs of color theory, equipping students with a robust comprehension of the subject.
 Through lectures, demonstrations, and hands-on assignments, this course provides students with the necessary tools and techniques to interpret color and apply it to their work.
+Learn and master your use of color, to elevate the mood, emotion, and impact of your illustrations.

-In 1992, he was invited to become a member of the NASA Arts Program, and has since completed two paintings for NASA's permanent collection.
-Brent's clients include: American Express, Contadina Products, Cook's Illustrated Magazine, Geffen Records, NASA, Putnam Publishers, Science Magazine, Sony Music, U.S. Pentagon, William Morrow Publishing, Time/Warner, The Franklin Mint, Doubleday/Bantaam Books, and Random House.
+In 1992, he was invited to become a member of the NASA Arts Program, and has since completed two paintings for NASA’s permanent collection.
+A few of Brent’s clients include: American Express, Contadina Products, Cook’s Illustrated Magazine, Geffen Records, NASA, Putnam Publishers, Science Magazine, Sony Music, U.S. Pentagon, William Morrow Publishing, Time/Warner, The Franklin Mint, Doubleday/Bantaam Books, and Random House.
 His work has been in the Society of Illustrators New York, the Society of Illustrators Los Angeles, and Communication Arts.
 His digital work was featured in an article in Step-by-Step Electronic Design Magazine.